simonfarah/tiktok-bot/README.md

 ## TikTok Bot
-A bot that generates followers, likes, views, shares and comment likes!
+A bot that generates followers, likes, views, shares and comment likes! (zefoy automated)

 ## Requirements
 * You must have python installed (of course)